Medical sociology

 We are only showing the most recent entries for this topic.

-This contents of the box above is based on material from the Wikipedia articles Male infertility crisis, Tuskegee Syphilis Study, Social determinants of health in poverty, Homosexuality in the DSM, Philoctetes (Sophocles play), Prescription drug prices in the United States, Gender bias in medical diagnosis, Theranos, Right to health, Health equity, Inequality in disease, Sicko, Health insurance coverage in the United States, Cost Plus Drugs, Purdue Pharma, Race adjustment & Race and health in the United States, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Homosexuality in the DSM, Gender bias in medical diagnosis, Health equity, Inequality in disease, Male infertility crisis, Tuskegee Syphilis Study, Race adjustment, List of medicine contamination incidents, Theranos, Sicko, Maternity care deserts in the United States, Purdue Pharma, Cost Plus Drugs, Race and health in the United States, Social determinants of health in poverty, Right to health, Prescription drug prices in the United States & Health insurance coverage in the United States, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also